Table of contents

 Let’s suppose that the issue would be an issue from our own Gitpay project: https://github.com/worknenjoy/gitpay/issues/12

-The first step to solve that issue it would be follow the instructions to start this project: http://github.com/worknenjoy/gitpay
+The first step to solve the issue is to follow the setup instructions at http://github.com/worknenjoy/gitpay

 Frontend: npm run dev